Senior Grants and Contracts Analyst

 - Manage all assigned grant submissions to ensure timeliness and accuracy.

-- Maintain ongoing updates and communications related to current grants and contracts, this includes regular auditing and reporting to principal investigators and departmental leadership.
-Assist with closeouts as needed.
+- Maintain ongoing updates and communications related to current grants and contracts, this includes regular auditing and reporting to principal investigators on financial status of grants, contracts and discretionary accounts.
+Also provide relevant updates and reports to departmental leadership, as needed.

 - Ensure that post-award responsibilities are completed, including budget distribution, account reconciliation, e-form setup, effort reporting, cost transfers, paying invoices and paperwork finalization related to subcontract setup.

-- Conduct complex award management activities and provide oversight to other employees, including monitoring and managing accounts, audits, evaluations and reporting.
+- Oversee and direct all aspects of complex award management activities and provide oversight to other employees, including monitoring and managing accounts, audits, evaluations and reporting.

-- Provide information and direct assistance required to complete contract and grant closeouts.
+- Provide information and direct assistance required to complete contract and grant closeouts, as needed.

 - Knowledge of accounting and budgeting theory and practices required.
 Thorough knowledge and understanding of The Johns Hopkins University accounting system and related fiscal offices preferred.